mylinuxforwork/dotfiles/README.md

 ### Installation with the dotfiles installer (Latest Release)

-You can also use the dotfiles installer script to download and install the latest official release: https://gitlab.com/stephan-raabe/installer
+You can also use the dotfiles installer script to download and install the latest release: https://gitlab.com/stephan-raabe/installer

 ### NVIDIA